C-ninjaz/Realtime-Whiteboard/README.md

 - Smooth real-time drawing and syncing across users
 - Session-based collaboration using unique session IDs
 - Live cursor tracking for all participants
-- Undo / redo support and multiple drawing tools
+- Undo/redo support and multiple drawing tools
 - Secure authentication with Keycloak (OIDC)
 - Clean separation of frontend, backend, and auth infrastructure